wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-workload-deploy-vnet-config-tables.md

 - Table D: On-premises DNS servers
 - Table L: Address prefixes for the local network

 These tables are typically filled out in a topic that describes the configuration of an IT workload in Azure and includes a cross-premises virtual network.
-See [Phase 1: Configure Azure](virtual-machines-workload-intranet-sharepoint-phase1.md) for an example.
+See [Phase 1: Configure Azure](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase1) for an example.

 The following procedure references the information in these tables to guide you through the virtual network configuration process.
-If you have not already specified the settings in these tables in another topic, but you still want to configure a cross-premises virtual network, see [Configure a cross-premises site-to-site connection to an Azure virtual network](../vpn-gateway/vpn-gateway-site-to-site-create.md).
+If you have not already specified the settings in these tables in another topic, but you still want to configure a cross-premises virtual network, see [Configure a cross-premises site-to-site connection to an Azure virtual network](/documentation/articles/vpn-gateway-site-to-site-create).

 > [AZURE.NOTE] This procedure steps you through creating a virtual network that uses a site-to-site VPN connection.
-For information about using Azure ExpressRoute for your site-to-site connection, see [ExpressRoute technical overview](../expressroute/expressroute-introduction.md).
+For information about using Azure ExpressRoute for your site-to-site connection, see [ExpressRoute technical overview](/documentation/articles/expressroute-introduction).

 ## Create a new cross-premises Azure virtual network by using your configuration table settings

-1. Sign in to the [Azure portal](https://manage.windowsazure.com/).
+1. Sign in to the [Azure Management Portal](https://manage.windowsazure.cn/).
 2. From the taskbar, click **New > Network Services > Virtual Network > Custom Create**.
 3. On the **Virtual Network Details** page:
 	- In **Name**, type the name from Item 1 in Table V.